MicrosoftDocs/sdk-api/sdk-api-src/content/imapi2/nf-imapi2-idiscrecorder2ex-getfeaturepage.md

 ### -param featureData [out]

 Data buffer that contains the feature page.
-For details of the contents of the data buffer, see the GET CONFIGURATION command in the latest revision of the MMC specification at <a href="Http://go.microsoft.com/fwlink/p/?linkid=83843">ftp://ftp.t10.org/t10/drafts/mmc5</a>.
+For details of the contents of the data buffer, see the GET CONFIGURATION command in the latest revision of the MMC specification at ftp://ftp.t10.org/t10/drafts/mmc5.

 This method removes header information and other non-feature data before filling and sending this buffer.